Madrid – Barrio Puerta del Sol – things to see around Plaza Mayor

 It’s dominated by the brightly painted Casa de la Panadería (Bakery House).
 The ground floor was once a bakery whereas the upper levels house various public institutions.

-They depict the figures of Cybele, Proserpine, Bacchus, and Cupid, and other mythological characters imagined by the artist.
+The frescoes on the façade are relatively recent.
+They were designed by the artist Carlos Franco and painted in 1992 and depict the figures of Cybele, Proserpine, Bacchus, and Cupid, and other mythological characters imagined by the artist.

 Under the porticoes the sides of the square are lined with traditional shops and cafes.